skolson/KmpJillcess/ReadMe.md

 #### Dependencies

-- KmpIO (kmp-io 0.1.2) repo is used for all file IO - The random access RawFile, ByteBuffer, BitSet and other classes are used extensively.
+- KmpIO (kmp-io 0.1.2) repo is used for all file IO - The random access RawFile, ByteBuffer classes are used extensively.
+Also BitSet and Base64.
 - KmpCrypto (kmp-crypto) is used for the cryptography schemes the various releases of Access have used over the years.
+(RC4, AES, various Hash algorithms, etc)

 #### SourceSets